Bochicchio3/Controlling_the_KINOVA7DOF/Tavola2.md

 $$\dot q(t)=\{\dot{\theta_r}(t),\dot{\theta}_{l}(t),\dot{\psi}(t),\dot{\phi}(t)\}$$

-### No slip condition and non holonomic constraints
+### No slip condition and Non holonomic constraints

  Without explicitly modelling the constraints, I can choose a set of independent variables with the embedded constraints (rolling without slipping for the two wheels in my case).
 This results in $x,y$ and $\theta$ being excluded from the state and only related to $\theta_r, \theta_l$ with the following relationship: